yingx9/tp/docs/team/yingx9.md

   - **Newspaper/ENewspaper:** Publisher, Edition, Link
   - **CD:** Creator, Type

-Implemented validation and error checking for EditCommand, which prevents the user from entering wrong arguments for the resource type they would like to edit and error messages that remind users the correct arguments.

 **4. Received Date attribute for resources**

 Main implementation: `getReceivedDate()`, `setReceivedDate()` in `Resource` class

 Implemented methods in Resource class which sets the date received to the current system time when executing `addCommand`.
 This attribute indicates the date entered the resource was entered into the system, hence it is not set by the user and instead takes the current system time.

 #### Contributions to the UG: